Planarly branched rough paths and rough differential equations on homogeneous spaces: Lie--Butcher theory

 \subsection{Free post-Lie algebras}

-It is proven in \cite{MunWri2008} that the free $D$-algebra $\mathcal D_A$ generated by $A$ is the algebra of $A$-decorated planar forests endowed with concatenation and left grafting, defined for any $A$-decorated planar rooted tree $\sigma$ and forest $\tau$:
+It is proven in \cite{MunWri2008} that the free post-associative algebra $\mathcal D_A$ generated by the set $A$ is the algebra of $A$-decorated planar forests endowed with concatenation and left grafting.
+The latter is defined for any $A$-decorated planar rooted tree $\sigma$ and forest $\tau$:

 where $\sigma \searrow_{v} \tau$ is the decorated forest obtained by grafting the planar tree $\sigma$ on the vertex $v$ of the planar forest $\tau$, such that $\sigma$ becomes the leftmost branch, starting from vertex $v$, of this new tree.
 It is also well-known that the usual grafting product ``$\to$" given for \textsl{non-planar} rooted trees $\wt\tau$ by the same formula \eqref{searrow}, satisfies the left pre-Lie identity: